 For Ukrainians, E.U. membership means more than economic opportunities and mobility.
 It is about distancing themselves from Putin, who is said to revere Stalin, the very dictator who tried to erase Ukraine and managed to partition it, at least politically.
 If that weren’t enough, just this past week, Putin tightened his control of the press by shutting down Russia’s leading news agency, RIA Novosti.
 This is just another chilling reminder of the Holodomor to the Ukrainian people and a reason they continue to protest in arctic temperatures to get away from his grasp.

-Chalupa is a Brooklyn, New York–based writer and columnist for Big Think.
+Chalupa is a Brooklyn, New York–based writer.
 She studied at the Harvard Ukrainian Research Institute and is the author of Orwell and The Refugees: The Untold Story of Animal Farm.
-She is helping build Uncoverage, a crowd-funding platform for investigative journalists launching in January in partnership with the Center for Public Integrity.
 The views expressed are solely her own.
 You can follow her on Twitter @andreachalupa.